brgillis/SHE_Validation/SHE_Validation_PSF/doc/she_validation_psf.md

 Requirements Chain: TBD

 #### Validation Test: T-SHE-000001-PSF-res-star-pos
-Estimate PSF model residuals at star positions and compare with suitable expected distribution (eg chi^2) with eg KL test (ANT: should this be KS-test?)
+Estimate PSF model residuals at star positions and compare with suitable expected distribution (e.g. chi^2) with e.g. KL test (ANT: should this be KS-test?)

 This test is defined in the WL Validation doc in VAL-WL-SHE-0010.